cssobral2013/acari-sans/README.md

   - Fixes in '1' and '2'
   - Enlarged 'G' crossbar
   - Move up inferior figures in Italic only

+* March 31-April 3, 2024 Version 1.079R/1.077I
+  - MAJOR: Imported Greek support from Perun (https://github.com/StefanPeev/Perun)
+  - MAJOR: Modified decyr in Italic (to be a rounded 'd'), then made some adjusts
+  - MINOR: Fixed some interpolation errors

 ## License